List of awards and nominations received by Home and Away

 Home and Away is an Australian soap opera that has aired since 17 January 1988.
 The series and its cast and crew have been nominated for a variety of different awards, including Logie Awards, AWGIE Awards and The British Soap Awards.

 All About Soap Awards

-The All About Soap Awards are held yearly by All About Soap magazine.
+The All About Soap Awards were held yearly by All About Soap magazine.

 Australian Academy of Cinema and Television Arts Awards

 The Australian Academy of Cinema and Television Arts Awards (AACTA Awards) recognise excellence in the film and television industries, both locally and internationally.
 They were originally called the Australian Film Institute Awards (AFI Awards).

 Australian Directors Guild Awards

 Australian Writers Guild Awards

 The AWGIE Awards are an annual awards ceremony hosted by the Australian Writers Guild for excellence in television, stage and radio writing.

 The British Soap Awards

 The British Soap Awards began in 1999.
 They celebrate excellence in soap operas.

 Digital Spy Reader Awards

 The Digital Spy Soap Awards are hosted by the British entertainment and media website Digital Spy.
 The first awards were presented in 2008, where Home and Away was nominated in 12 of the 14 categories.